Vladislav-Butko-bvo/Traffic_light_controller/README.md

 The source code "Traffic_light_controller_HIGH" is describing traffic light controller with highest level Verilog constructions.
 For example, 1-4 modules of RTL description were described using one always block.

+This source can be used both for testing and for implementation.

 Result of testing: